William Wallace Memorial

 London's Historic Pubs & Rebels: Private Half-Day Walking Tour

-Enjoy a pub tour of some of the oldest pubs and taverns in London's vibrant East End, see where Handel and Hogarth liked to drink, while also learning about the bloodcurdling history of Smithfield, and the fate of miscreants, drunks and political rebels.
+Enjoy a pub tour of some of the oldest pubs and taverns in London's vibrant East End, and see where Handel and Hogarth liked to drink, while also learning about the bloodcurdling history of Smithfield, and the fate of miscreants, drunks and political rebels.

-On your private pub tour you will:
+On your private pub tour, you will:

 • Walk through Smithfield Market, the famous old meat market of the East End, as you hear about its lengthy, gritty and fascinating history;